 It makes sense to take the boat to Hollywood Studios and walk back, particularly if you’re at the park when it closes.
 The line for the boat gets quite long when the park closes, though we’ve often seen it long during the day as well:

 And, as always, to Animal Kingdom (15 min), Typhoon Lagoon, Blizzard Beach, and Disney Springs you’ll rely on bus.
-We’ve been satisfied with bus transportation at Walt Disney World.
+In recent years, we’ve been satisfied with bus transportation at Walt Disney World.
 For whatever reason, it seems somewhat improved from 5-10 years ago when it was a constant source of ire.

 Keep in mind that if you’re flexible, you can always hop on a bus for BoardWalk or Beach Club and walk back to Yacht Club from there.
 This won’t always save you time, but particularly in the middle of the day (when bus transport is at its worst), if you see a bus to Beach Club or BoardWalk, hop on it.